grecoe/osdu-data-load/containerized/Readme.md

-# Bulk Data Loading
+# OSDU Bulk Data Loading

-Goto: (Datascan) C:\gitrepogrecoe\osdu-data-load\containerized>
-/mnt/c/gitrepogrecoe/osdu-data-load/containerized

-A process of loading and tracking a large number of files into the OSDU instance.
+A generic process of loading and tracking a large number of files into the OSDU instance.

 # Requirements